Zokrates/ZoKrates/zokrates_book/src/language/operators.md

 [^2]: The right operand must be a compile time constant

-[^3]: Both operands are asserted to be strictly lower than the biggest power of 2 lower than `p/2`
+[^3]: Both operands are asserted to be strictly lower than the biggest power of 2 lower than `p/2`, unless one of them can be determined to be a compile-time constant